maxbiostat/StanCon2020/Proposal.md

 **Proposal**: "Efficient brute-force marginalisation of discrete variables in an epidemic model of sub-critical transmission".

-When the basic reproduction number of a disease ($R_0$) is below 1, stochastic fluctuations can lead to stuttering chains of transmission, characterised by sporadic flare-ups ([Blumberg & Lloyd-Smith, 2013](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002993)).
+When the basic reproduction number of a disease is below 1, stochastic fluctuations can lead to stuttering chains of transmission, characterised by sporadic flare-ups ([Blumberg & Lloyd-Smith, 2013](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002993)).
-Stochastic generative models have been designed for these sub-critical transmission dynamics that are parametrised in terms of the basic reproduction number and a heterogeneity parameter ($k$) which accounts for asymmetry in the cluster sizes.
+Stochastic generative models have been designed for these sub-critical transmission dynamics that are parametrised in terms of the basic reproduction number and a heterogeneity parameter, which accounts for asymmetry in the cluster sizes.
 In many situations, such as imperfect contact-tracing, clusters of disease cases are not observed completely and correct estimation of model parameters thus requires that we accommodate observation error through latent discrete variables.
 Under a binomial model of observation error, the marginalisation problem for this model does not yield closed-form expressions, necessitating brute-force marginalisation if one wishes to fit the model in Stan.
 In this talk I will discuss how to implement a dynamic truncation strategy to marginalise over the discrete latent components whilst controlling truncation error.